-When it comes to active recall, I normally advise students to create flashcards through Anki, or to use practice problems, which also has the added benefit of practicing higher order level thinking.
+When it comes to active recall, I normally advise students to create flashcards through Anki or to use practice problems, which has the added benefit of practicing higher order thinking.

 There are other ways to incorporate active recall, though.
 For example, you could write or sketch out everything you know about a certain topic without looking at your notes.
-Be as thorough as you can be, and afterward check what you’ve written compared to your class notes for accuracy and to fill in points you may have missed.
+Be as thorough as you can be.
+Afterward, check what you’ve written compared to your class notes for accuracy and to fill in points you may have missed.